 Your group will engage with the children in their daily learning each morning.
 At first, supporting the local teachers, you may work one-on-one with the schoolchildren in their activities and gradually, as you get familiar with how everything works, take more responsibility for organising their work.
 This could involve music, dance, sports, crafts, language, or numeracy—engaging the children in a range of activities with lower ratios has a big impact on the quality of the day’s work.

-The afternoons will be dedicated to a renovation project, led by local professionals.
-The project itself will depend on the needs of the setting at the time of your trip, but may include cleaning and brightening up a classroom, helping create a playground area or some landscaping or gardening projects.
+The afternoons will be dedicated to a renovation project led by local professionals.
+The project itself will depend on the needs of the setting at the time of your trip but may include cleaning and brightening up a classroom, helping create a playground area, or some landscaping or gardening projects.

 Teacher Checklist

-Risk Assessments Inspection Visits Free Places for Teachers Resource Packs LOtC Quality Badge Expedition Providers Association Tailor your trip
+Risk Assessments Inspection Visits Free Places for Teachers Resource Packs LOtC Quality Badge Expedition Providers Association Tailor your trip Help promoting your trip Offset your trip carbon footprint

-Example Itineraries
+Example Itineraries for our 2026 trips

 You will land in Phnom Penh, where our local Projects Abroad team will greet you before taking you by bus to your hotel in the city centre.
-There, you can settle in, eat, and rest.

-The key to the first few days will be to familiarize yourselves with how and what the children learn by observing the local teachers and following their prompts before you start engaging with the local children.
+The key to the first few days will be to familiarise yourselves with how and what the children learn by observing the local teachers and following their prompts before you start engaging with the local children.

-Outside of the two placements, our Projects Abroad team will arrange numerous activities, such as cooking lessons, shopping trips to the market, visits to significant sites from the Khmer Rouge period, and walks around the city's temples and palaces.
+Outside the two placements, our Projects Abroad team will arrange numerous activities, such as cooking lessons, shopping trips to the market, visits to significant sites from the Khmer Rouge period, and walks around the city's temples and palaces.

-Over the weekend, your group will take a bus to Siem Reap in the north of the country, home to the huge complex of temples known as Angkor Wat, some parts of which are up to 1,000 years old.
-Walking through the temples that the rainforest constantly threatens to swallow is a magical experience which is only enhanced by watching the sun rise over their unmistakable silhouettes.
+Over the weekend, your group will take a bus to Siem Reap in the north of the country, home to the vast complex of temples known as Angkor Wat, some parts of which are up to 1,000 years old.
+Walking through the temples that the rainforest constantly threatens to swallow is a magical experience, which is only enhanced by watching the sun rise over their unmistakable silhouettes.

 Your group will stay in a hotel in Siem Reap and enjoy the shopping and restaurants of this popular town.
 Your students can swim at the hotel and reflect on their progress so far in between walking through the markets and temples.

 Back to the placement and picking up on the activities with the children, focusing on the key development goals with energy and imagination.
-The confidence and sensitivity that the students demonstrate as the programme goes on, is an example of their personal journey in this wonderful country.
+The confidence and sensitivity that the students demonstrate as the programme goes on is an example of their personal journey in this wonderful country.

 Day 13